Cybersecurity Reality Check: 6 No-Brainer Tips

 - Be especially careful about what you do over wireless networks because most public access wireless is unencrypted.
 Set your laptop to ‘ask’ before joining networks, so you don’t inadvertently connect to insecure wireless networks.

 - If you do click on something you shouldn’t have and fear you may have been hacked, unplug your computer immediately.

 Moorman offers the following example of a phishing attempt made on his computer.

 “I recently received an e-mail supposedly from American Express telling me that there was a problem with my account,” says Moorman.
 “They wanted me to download an attached file to my desktop and then run it.

 “My first clue that this was hoax is that I don’t have an American Express card or account.
 The second clue was the source address: firstname.lastname@example.org.
 Why would AmEx be using an e-mail.xxx.com address?
 Third clue – you never download something to your desktop and then run it.
 That’s a never, never, no-no!”

-Program Note: Saint Leo University's new master's degree program in cybersecurity is available at University Campus beginning in August 2014 and will be offered online beginning in January 2015.
+Saint Leo University's new master's degree program in cybersecurity is now available on-ground at University Campus and will be offered totally online beginning in March 2015.

 Other posts you may be interested in:

 Student Success Tips: How To Ace A Multiple-Choice Test